Welcome to Wrexham Season 5. Credit: FX Networks

 Welcome to Wrexham is executive produced by Rob McElhenney, Ryan Reynolds, Josh Drisko, Bryan Rowland, Jeff Luini, Humphrey Ker, Nick Frenkel, George Dewey, and Andrew Fried.
 The series is produced by McElhenney’s More Better Productions, Reynolds’ Maximum Effort, 3 Arts Entertainment, and Boardwalk Pictures.

-Season 5 will continue the show’s mix of on-pitch drama and heartfelt community storytelling.
-The Hollywood Reporter described the renewal as “a total no-brainer”, citing its global popularity and the club’s fairytale trajectory.
-The creative team has promised to maintain the balance between Wrexham’s sporting reality and its broader cultural impact.
+Season 5 continues the show’s mix of on-pitch drama and heartfelt community storytelling.
+The Hollywood Reporter previously described the renewal as “a total no-brainer”, citing its global popularity and the club’s fairytale trajectory.
+The current season shows that balance again, moving between Championship pressure, personal stories and the people who make Wrexham feel like Wrexham.

 Necaxa: the spinoff series expanding the Wrexham universe